Terri Runnels

-Terri Lynne Boatright Runnels (born October 5, 1966) is an American retired professional wrestling manager, television host, and part-time professional wrestler.
-Runnels began her professional wrestling career in World Championship Wrestling (WCW) as Miss Alexandra York, manager of the York Foundation.
+Terri Lynne Boatright Runnels (born October 5, 1966) is an American retired professional wrestling manager, television host, and occasional professional wrestler.
+Runnels began her professional wrestling career in World Championship Wrestling (WCW) as Ms. Alexandra York, manager of the York Foundation.
 She later joined the World Wrestling Federation (WWF), later renamed World Wrestling Entertainment (WWE), where she worked for two years as Marlena, and then under her real name.

 In the early years of her career with the WWF, she managed her (then) real-life husband Dustin Runnels (known on-screen as Goldust) and was a member of the Pretty Mean Sisters alliance.
 She also managed both Hardy Boyz and Edge & Christian following the Terri Invitational Tournament in 1999.
 Subsequently, she had an on-screen rivalry with The Kat, managed The Radicalz stable, and worked as a host and interviewer.
 During her time with the World Wrestling Federation (or WWE), she briefly held the Hardcore Championship, her only championship during her career.
 After leaving the wrestling business, Runnels became involved in philanthropic work.